inkVerb/VIP/601/Lesson-06.md

 - `nslookup` (depreciated)

 ### DNS
 - A host machine's DNS use is configured in `/etc/resolv.conf`
   - This will list sources to search for DNS records
-  - This file is probably generated automatically, such as by NetworkManager or DHCP
+  - This file is probably generated automatically, such as by NetworkManager or the DHCP server

 | **/etc/resolve.conf** :